AwnishRanjan/Trackify2.0/README.md

-# Tracify2.0 : Real Time Object Tracking
+# Tracify2.0 : Real Time Object Tracking and Tracing

 Tracify2.0  is the updated version of Tracify where some feature are added :-
-    i) Multiple object tracking at single frame / previous version is detecting only single object ii) Trace the path of object till Multiple frames
+    i) Multiple object tracking at single frame / previous version is detecting only single object ii) Trace the path of object till Multiple frames iii) YOLOv9 is used here

 ## Introduction

-Tracify utilizes computer vision techniques for real-time object detection and tracking with YOLOv5 and DeepSORT algorithms.
+Tracify 2.0  utilizes computer vision techniques for real-time object detection and tracking with YOLOv9 and DeepSORT algorithms.
 With Tracify, you can monitor and track objects or individuals within a specified area with high accuracy and efficiency.it is versatile surveillance system that combines object detection and multi-object tracking (MOT) to provide enhanced security and monitoring capabilities.

 ## Features